nastys/PDA-T2/README.md

 # PDA-T2
 What is PDA-T2?

-PDA-T2 is the continuation of the PDA-T project that I started a few months back to make the game Hatsune Miku: Project Diva Arcade playable in English to some extent.
+PDA-T2 is the continuation of the PDA-T project that I started a few months back to make the game Hatsune Miku: Project DIVA Arcade playable in English to some extent.
 With the public dump of Arcade Future Tone, I thought a new revision of this project was in order.

 What does it do?